cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 bosh micro delete
 </pre>

-Log into the new Micro BOSH server using the commands below.
+Log into the new MicroBOSH server using the commands below.
 The default username and password are admin/admin.

 <pre class="terminal">
 $ bosh target 54.204.16.249